okx/exchain/x/swap/spec/README.md

 # swap module specification

 ## Abstract
+swap module is x*y=k market makers for OKChain.
 <!-- TODO: Create a abstract definition of what this module does, what functionality does it enable and how it can be used. -->

 ## Contents